Experimental measurement of the quantum geometric tensor using coupled qubits in diamond

-By exploiting the interference of the two individual parametric modulations, one can extract the local Berry curvature through $\mathcal{F}_{\theta\varphi}\sim\mbox{Im}\{ \langle m \vert a_{\theta}\partial_\theta \mathcal{H}(\theta,\varphi)\vert n \rangle \langle n \vert a_{\varphi }\partial_\varphi \mathcal{H}(\theta,\varphi)\vert m \rangle \} $.
-In Fig.\ref{figure2}(F), we plot the observed Rabi frequencies for $a_{\varphi}\!=\!\pm a_{\theta}$, which show good agreement with the theoretical values $\Omega_c(a_{\theta},a_{\varphi})=\vert a_\theta + a_\varphi\sin\theta\vert\omega_c/2$ \cite{SI}.
-As a central result, we show in Fig.\ref{figure3} the experimental extraction of the full QGT, which is based on our Rabi-oscillation measurements.
-This demonstrates how the coherent response upon parametric modulations provides a powerful tool to access the complete geometry of a discrete quantum system.
-We point out that the present method, which measures all the elements of the QGT, is based on coherent dynamical responses upon periodic parametric modulations, and in this sense, it does not rely on any adiabaticity constraints (i.e. small modulation velocity~\cite{Rous2014,Gritsev2012})).
-Furthermore, in contrast with the excitation-rate measurement of Refs.~\cite{Ozawa2018,Tran2017,Asteria2018}, the QGT is extracted from Rabi oscillations~\cite{Tran2018}, where the initial state is recovered after each Rabi period; in principle, this allows for the detection of geometry and topology through a non-destructive measurement.
+As a central result, we show in Fig.\ref{fig:figure3} the experimental extraction of the full QGT, based on Rabi-oscillation measurements.
+This provides a first demonstration that coherent responses upon parametric modulations can be used as a powerful tool to access the complete geometry of a discrete quantum system.
+We point out that the present quantum-geometry measurement is based on coherent dynamical responses upon periodic driving, and in this sense, it does not rely on any adiabaticity constraints (i.e. small modulation velocity \cite{36,37}).
+It should be noted, however, that this method uses small modulation amplitudes, and hence small Rabi frequencies, which requires systems exhibiting long coherence times.
+The agreement between the experiment results and the theoretical predictions can be improved by increasing the measurement time, which allows for a better determination of the oscillation frequency.
+Furthermore, in contrast with the excitation-rate measurement of Refs. \cite{31,32,41}, the QGT is extracted from Rabi oscillations \cite{39}, where the initial state is recovered after each Rabi period; in principle, this allows for the detection of geometry and topology through a non-destructive measurement.

 Besides, our quantum-geometry measurement can also be used to characterize the topology of the underlying system.
 For this analysis, we extend the Hamiltonian to the form